Movement of New Forces

-Movement of New Forces (Рух нових сил, Rukh Novykh Syl) is a Ukrainian political party which was founded as the Party of Harmonious Development on 11 February 2015, and renamed on 23 February 2017 by former Georgian President and former Ukrainian Governor of Odesa Oblast Mikheil Saakashvili.
+Movement of New Forces (Рух нових сил) is a Ukrainian political party which was founded as the Party of Harmonious Development on 11 February 2015, and renamed on 23 February 2017 by former Georgian President and former Ukrainian Governor of Odesa Oblast Mikheil Saakashvili.

 History

 After autumn 2015 attempts and negotiations were launched to form a political party around then Governor of Odesa Oblast Mikheil Saakashvili and members of the parliamentary group Interfactional Union "Eurooptimists", Democratic Alliance and possibly Self Reliance.
 This project collapsed in June 2016.

 On 11 November 2016, Saakashvili announced the establishment of a new Ukrainian political party.
 This was done four days after he resigned as Governor of Odesa Oblast, blaming President Petro Poroshenko personally for enabling corruption in Odesa and in Ukraine overall.
 On 27 November 2016 this party (now named Movement of New Forces) held its first rally in Kyiv.
 In August of that same year Saakashvili was allegedly in talks to create another liberal party with ex-deputy general prosecutors Vitaly Kasko, David Sakvarelidze, MP Viktor Chumak, and others.
 In July 2016, Chumak stated that a future party called Wave would be led by Saakashvili.

 In late February 2017, the Ministry of Justice of Ukraine registered Movement of New Forces officially as a political party.
 On 24 December 2016, Saakashvili claimed that the new party had "already registered 25,000 members."

 In April 2017, the party Volia and Movement of New Forces announced they would merge.
 At the same time, according to Saakashvili, nine Ukrainian mayors joined this new association.

 In July 2017, the Movement of New Forces and the political movement Spravedlivost of Valentyn Nalyvaichenko created a "joint action headquarters".

 On 26 July 2017, President Poroshenko issued a decree stripping party leader Saakashvili of his Ukrainian citizenship.
 In Ukraine only Ukrainian citizens can lead political parties or be elected to its parliament.
 David Sakvarelidze became the acting party leader.